-Rhino Revolution is involved in a black rhino breeding project.
+Rhino Revolution in south Africa is involved in a black rhino breeding project.
 A female rhino (on loan from the Pretoria Zoo) and a privately owned male rhino were released onto the Rietspruit Game Reserve.
 The female gave birth to a male calf in May 2017 in the wild and he is monitored and seen on a regular basis.
-The acquisition of a further female is progressing well and we are hoping to have this finalised shortly which will help accelerate the breeding program.
 Apart from de-horning, security and monitoring, the animals are left to fend for themselves.

-To ensure genetic diversity we will look to get involved in a bull exchange with one of the neighbouring reserves in the future to ensure the wild populations stay viable.
+To ensure genetic diversity the plan is to look to get involved in a bull exchange with one of the neighbouring reserves in the future to ensure the wild populations stay viable.

 We are privileged to be contributing to the survival of this rare and iconic species.
-All of our rhinos are dehorned and in this image you can see RR-UK trustee Glyn Abba along with the CEO of RR Phil Ovens at the dehorning of our male black rhino.
+All of the rhinos are dehorned and in the image above, you can see RR-UK Trustee, Glyn Abba, along with the previous CEO of RR-SA Phil Ovens at the dehorning of the male black rhino.

 Black rhino mothers are extremely protective and secretive so we were thrilled when this mother came to introduce us to her calf!